jianguoli1/Selenium-Demo/Access Dresses and Add to Shopping Cart/README.md

 	Download and install Chrome and ChromeDriver.
 	Download project files and add project in Eclipse.
 	Download Selenium and Jsoup.
 Extract files if needed.
-	Setup Selenium and Jsoup in Eclipse project as the following:
+	Setup Selenium and Jsoup files in Eclipse project as the following:
 		Copy and paste the .jar files to project folder.
 		Right-click on test project and select Properties.
 		On the Properties window, click on “Java Build Path”.
-		Click on the Libraries tab, and then click “Add JARs” Expand project folder and locate Selenium and JSoup .JAR files.
+		Click on the Libraries tab, and then click “Add JARs”.
+		Expand project folder and locate Selenium JAR file and Jsoup JAR file.
-		Select and add the JAR files one at a time.
+		Select and add the JAR files, one at a time.
-	Download PhantomJS to your system and generate executable.
-	Add "path/to/your/phantomjs.exe" when setting up DesiredCapabilities.
-		e.g. caps.setCapability( PhantomJSDriverService.PHANTOMJS_EXECUTABLE_PATH_PROPERTY,
-    		"path/to/your/phantomjs.exe");

 Testing steps:

 	1. Navigate to Dresses page.